swatidantu/robocomp-blog-web/index.md

 ## General information on applications

-This is the list of ideas for the Google Summer of Code 2019, if you are interested in any of the ideas listed below we encourage you to apply.
+We just made available the list of ideas for the Google Summer of Code 2019.
+If you are interested in any of the ideas listed we encourage you to get involved in the project and apply if RoboComp gets accepted into GSoC'19.

 [Read more](/web/blog/gsoc/ideas2019)